 If you’re a smoker fan and still haven’t tried smoking a beef chuck roast, then it’s time to give this a try!
 It’s much easier than smoking a brisket as a chuck roast is a smaller cut of meat, so it takes less time but the result will still amaze you!

-The smoked chuck roast takes about 6-7 hours to be ready, but if you need something even quicker, then check out my smoked whole chicken recipe!
-Ready in just 2-3 hours and it’s incredibly tender and juicy!
+The smoked chuck roast takes about 6-7 hours to be ready, but if you need something even quicker, then check out my smoked tri tip, or this smoked whole chicken recipe!
+Ready in just 1-3 hours and both recipes are incredible!

 What is Chuck Roast?